Steve Dodd: Early career

-In 1957, the J Arthur Rank Organisation, an English company, came to Australia to make a film adaptation of Robbery Under Arms, an Australian colonial novel by Rolf Boldrewood.
-Dodd travelled to Britain and the United States with the company for six months; in what role is unknown.
-He said he worked with Rafferty on a fourth film, Wake in Fright, in 1971, but Dodd's name does not appear in published cast lists.
-In the same year, he was cast in the role of an Aboriginal caretaker for a film he said was called Sacrifice.
+In 1957, the J. Arthur Rank organisation, a British company, came to Australia to make a film adaptation of Robbery Under Arms, an Australian colonial novel by Rolf Boldrewood.
+Dodd reported travelling to Britain and the United States with the company for six months, where he gained experience; in what role is unknown.
+Dodd also stated that he worked with Rafferty on a fourth film, Wake in Fright, in 1971, but Dodd's name does not appear in published cast lists.
+He also reported that in the same year, he was cast in the role of an Aboriginal caretaker in a short film titled Sacrifice, which is held by the National Film and Sound Archive.
+In 1974, he appeared in a short film titled Me and You Kangaroo.

-On stage, Dodd performed the role of Darky Morris in a 1966 J.C.
-Williamson stage production of Desire of the Moth, with a season of nearly three months in Melbourne and Sydney.
-In 1971, he appeared in an early Sydney production of Kevin Gilbert's seminal work, The Cherry Pickers.
+Dodd also had several roles in theatre.
+In 1966, he performed the role of Darky Morris in J. C. Williamson's stage production of Desire of the Moth, with a season of nearly three months in Melbourne and Sydney.
+In August 1971, he appeared in an early Sydney production of Kevin Gilbert's seminal work, The Cherry Pickers.
+The play also featured fellow Aboriginal actor Athol Compton, and was highly commended in the Captain Cook Bicentenary Competition.
+In October of the same year, Dodd was a prominent guest at the launch of Identity, a magazine published by the Aboriginal Publications Foundation that was described by the Chairman of the Council for Aboriginal Affairs H. C. Coombs as one "whereby Aborigines can talk to other Aborigines and can also talk to us".